tc39/proposals/README.md

 1. Transfer your repository to the [@tc39-transfer](http://github.com/tc39-transfer) organization
   - if you are a TC39 delegate, but not an admin in that organization, please contact @LJHarb
-2. @bterlson will transfer your repository to the TC39 organization the next chance he gets.
+2. @bterlson or @littledan will transfer your repository to the TC39 organization the next chance they get.

 Note that as part of the onboarding process your repository name may be normalized.
-Don't worry, redirects will continue to work.
+Don't worry, repo redirects will continue to work - although Github Pages redirects will be broken (please update your links!).

 [function-to-string]: https://github.com/tc39/Function-prototype-toString-revision
 [global]: https://github.com/tc39/proposal-global